Sleep and Your Child

 Set a wind-down routine.
 Start the transition to sleep with dimmed lights and a warm bath, and end with reading a book.
 Avoid watching TV just before bedtime.

 Go decaf.
 Drinking any caffeine during the day can affect sound sleep.
 Caffeine is found not just in coffee and cola, but also in tea and chocolate.

 Reduce daytime stimulation.
 Overbooked kids who rush from band practice to dance class to dinner to homework may be too keyed up at bedtime to unwind.
 Experts recommend one activity per season.

 Get help.
-If, despite these measures, your child still resists bedtime, has nighttime awakenings, or snores, talk with your doctor.
+If, despite these measures, your child still resists bedtime, has nighttime awakenings, or snores, talk with your healthcare provider.